Pharmacodynamics of spironolactone: Progestogenic activity

 Spironolactone has weak progestogenic activity in bioassays.
 Its actions in this regard are a result of direct agonist activity at the PR, though with a very low half-maximal potency.
 Spironolactone's progestogenic activity has been suggested to be involved in some of its side effects, including the menstrual irregularities seen in women and the undesirable serum lipid profile changes that are seen at higher doses.
 It has also been suggested to augment the gynecomastia caused by the estrogenic effects of spironolactone, as progesterone is known to be involved in mammary gland development.
 A major active metabolite of spironolactone, canrenone, has been found to interact with the human uterine PR with a Ki of 300 nM.
 This is relatively weak at approximately 100-fold less than that of progesterone.
 In any case, levels of canrenone of up to 1,200 nM have been observed in some studies with 100 to 200 mg doses of spironolactone.

 It has been widely stated that the menstrual irregularities associated with spironolactone are due to its progestogenic activity, and animal studies, both in rabbits and rhesus monkeys, have shown clear progestogenic effects of spironolactone.
 However, the dosages of spironolactone used in animals to produce progestogenic effects were very high (50–200 mg/kg/day in rabbits, 400 mg/day in rhesus monkeys).
 In one study, the threshold dose by subcutaneous injection for endometrial transformation in rabbits was 0.003–0.01 mg for cyproterone acetate, 0.1–0.3 mg for drospirenone, 0.5 mg for progesterone, and 10–20 mg for spironolactone.
-Spironolactone orally at 40 mg/kg/day failed to show an antigonadotropic effect or decrease testosterone levels in male cynomolgus monkeys, whereas oral drospirenone at 4 mg/day was effective and strongly suppressed testosterone levels.
-In addition, no evidence of progestogenic nor antiprogestogenic effects (as assessed by endometrial changes) have been observed in women even with high doses of spironolactone.
+Spironolactone taken orally at 40 mg/kg/day failed to show an antigonadotropic effect or decrease testosterone levels in male cynomolgus monkeys, whereas oral drospirenone at 4 mg/day was effective and strongly suppressed testosterone levels.
+In addition, evidence of neither progestogenic nor antiprogestogenic effects (as assessed by endometrial changes) have been observed in women even with high doses of spironolactone.
 As such, the progestogenic potency of spironolactone appears to be below the level of clinical significance in humans.
 Moreover, the menstrual abnormalities associated with spironolactone must have a different cause.
 Suggestions for other possible mechanisms for the menstrual disturbances of spironolactone include interference with the hypothalamic–pituitary–gonadal axis, inhibition of enzymatic steroidogenesis, and mixed estrogenic and antiestrogenic activity.

 Antigonadotropic effects

 Pure AR antagonists like flutamide and bicalutamide are potent progonadotropins with indirect estrogenic activity in males.
 This is because they block the AR in the pituitary gland and hypothalamus and thereby inhibit the negative feedback of androgens on the hypothalamic–pituitary–gonadal axis (HPG axis).
-This, in turn, results in increased gonadotropin secretion, activation of gonadal steroidogenesis, and an up to 2-fold increase in testosterone levels and 2.5-fold increase in estradiol levels.
+This, in turn, results in increased gonadotropin secretion, activation of gonadal steroidogenesis, and an increase in the levels of estradiol (2.5-fold) and testosterone (up to 2-fold).
 Conversely, AR antagonists that are also progestogens, like cyproterone acetate, are not progonadotropic, as activation of the PR is antigonadotropic and preserves negative feedback on the HPG axis, and these medications are indeed potently antigonadotropic in clinical practice.